rose-lake/GitTDE/Git-TDE.md

 - `git checkout -b <new-branch-name>` -- creates the new branch and moves you there Note that `git branch` and `git checkout -b` will create an identical clone from _where you are now_ in the commit history of the current branch.
 This is useful knowledge when you are trying to debug something!

+# What have I changed?
+- `git diff` -- what hasn't been staged or committed?
+- `git diff --cached` or `git diff --staged` -- diff between staging area and HEAD

 # MDE-specific tips and tricks

 ## Rolling back to a prior state